 My regular guest on Front Line Friday is Bridget Gleason, VP of Corporate Sales for SumoLogic.
-In this installment, Bridget and I have a conversation about Marketing Qualified Leads (MQLs) and Sales Qualified Leads (SQLs), and how to maximize opportunities and deals from them.
+In this installment, Bridget and I have a conversation about Marketing Qualified Leads (MQLs) and Sales Qualified Leads (SQLs), and how to maximize lead response, opportunities and deals from them.

 Learn more about what’s in the future for sales.
 Be sure to join us for this information packed episode!